-With Spring (slowly) approaching, it's about time we made a start on the annual Spring clean!
+With it finally starting to feel like spring, it's about time we made a start on the annual spring clean!
 Here's your top to bottom guide to giving your house a good spring clean including the products we love plus some DIY cleaning tips.

-We decided to start with the oven - apparently Britain’s most hated cleaning job, and looking at the blackened gunk at the bottom of ours, I could see why!
-Oven Pride does a lot to help the situation though, and happily once applied (carefully, with gloves and a cloth) it can pretty much be left to work its magic until the next morning.
+Apparently Britain’s most hated cleaning job is the oven, and looking at the blackened gunk at the bottom, it's obvious why!
+Oven Pride however does all the work for you, and once applied (carefully, with gloves and a cloth) it can be left to work its magic until the next morning.

 Before moving onto the next room, it was time to give the floors a good clean.
 Start by brushing away all of the crumbs, dust and bits of dirt or food that have dropped on the floor an sweep them into the bin.
 Then, grab a mop and bucket and start to mop the kitchen floors.
 Once you've done this, leave the slippy kitchen floors to dry whilst you move onto the rest of the house.

-A final session with my bizzybee cloth around the house, and I was finished!
+Go around the house with a bizzybee cloth in case you've missed a spot and then you're finished!
 Who knows how many calories you could have burned?

 The smell of Spring

 Having a sweet smelling home can lift your spirits as well as making your house feel more presentable to guests.
 Zoflora's new Hello Spring! scented disinfectant will leave your house smelling of your favourite spring time scents.
 The multi-use disinfectant kills 99.9 per cent of bacteria and viruses and the fragrance has notes of Bergamot, Lily of the Valley and freesia.
 Hello Spring! is available to buy from Asda, Morrison's, Tesco and Sainsbury's for £1.48 per bottle.

 - All Hillmark products available from Bradshaw Luxury

 - Take a look at our 65 cheap and easy cleaning tips!